top of page

 Elements such as thought-provoking questions, humor, and more inclusive imagery are most effective in drawing patients' attention and causing curiosity about the topic.

-Worked closely with visual designers to create prototypes for communication messages across physical and digital touchpoints.
-Led two rounds of usability testing in UCM clinics to evaluate message effectiveness
+Worked closely with visual designers to test prototypes for communication messages.
+I led planning and execution for two rounds of usability testing in UCM clinics to evaluate message effectiveness.

 bottom of page